Swollen Gums with Braces: Causes, Treatments & Prevention

 If left untreated, gingivitis can develop into a condition called periodontitis.
 Over time, this more severe form of gum disease can adversely impact the bone and connective tissues that hold your teeth firmly in place.
 With the gradual receding of gums, pockets are formed in between the teeth.
 This leads to serious damage.
 So, don’t wait until you spot these dangerous dental signs.
-Always keep a close watch on dental health so it never gets out of hand.
+Always keep a close watch on dental health so you continue to have healthy gums and teeth.

 While regular brushing and flossing is the best way to take care of your teeth and gums, other simple things can you can do to avoid gingivitis treatment are:

 - Keep up with your periodic dental hygiene appointments.

 - Use interdental brushes to clean around the dental braces.

 - Use an antibacterial mouth rinse that is specifically prescribed for dental braces.

 - Eat a healthy and balanced diet.

 - Use the right oral care aids and essentials that are specially formulated for use during orthodontic treatment like water flossers, electric toothbrushes, and waterpik.

 Here at Koch Orthodontics, we care about your oral and your overall health.
 So, we ensure that your teeth braces are customized to give you the best results while keeping you as comfortable as possible.
 To request a consultation with an experienced orthodontist in Lawrenceville call (770) 962-9560.